CtrlK

 Specificity

 Lists multiple specific concrete actions: 'application state with Angular Signals', 'computed derivations', and 'NgRx Signal Store'.
-These are concrete, well-defined capabilities in the Angular ecosystem.
+These are distinct, concrete capabilities within the Angular state management domain.

 3 / 3